Daily Discipline #111

 Day 8- John goes on to further describe the identity of the word.

-(John and the disciples had seen Christ's glory for themselves -verse 14.
+John and the disciples had seen Christ's glory for themselves (John 1:14).
 Glory is a certain magnificence that surrounded Christ.
-It resulted in His praise and renown and finally in men and women worshiping Him).
+It resulted in His praise, renown, and finally in men and women worshipping Him.

 Day 9- The Apostle Paul agreed with what John and the other disciples had come to know.
-First, about Christ's deity and incarnation (i.e. taking on a bodily form).
+First, he agreed about Christ's deity and incarnation (i.e. taking on a bodily form).

 Day 10-Secondly, Paul agreed with John that Jesus not only existed before creation but also that nothing existed apart from Him.